HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 `hca dss get-bundle --help`

 #### Finding Data
-You can easily list all bundles in the *Data Store* by using the following Elastic Search command:
+You can easily get a list of bundles in the *Data Store* by using the following Elastic Search command:

-    hca dss post-search --es-query "{}" --replica=aws | less
+`hca dss post-search --es-query "{}" --replica=aws | less`

+Note that this will return the first page of results found with the command.
+Searching for all bundles in the Data Store is not very useful though.

+`hca dss post-search --replica aws --es-query '{"query": {"bool": {"must": {"match": {"files.project_json.insdc_project.text": "SRP075496"}} , "must_not": { "exists": { "field": "files.analysis_file_json" }} } } }'`

+This command will find all the ids of the original files associated with the project `SRP075496`, and not the analysis files.

 #### Downloading Data
 Once you find bundles that you would like to download use the command below.
 (Note that this command can be scripted to iterate through a list of bundle IDs with some basic shell scripting).